mingu6/Implicit-Diff-Optimal-Control/README.md

 * Inequality constrained
 * Contains non-linear equality constraints in addition to dynamics (such as terminal constraints)

-For more details, see our paper (link TBA).
+For more details, see our [paper](https://proceedings.neurips.cc/paper_files/paper/2023/file/bcfcf7232cb74e1ef82d751880ff835b-Paper-Conference.pdf).
 Our code integrates seamlessly with the Safe-PDP codebase.

 ## Trajectory Derivatives